Fitness Blender

 Fitness Blender is an American digital fitness content publisher founded by personal trainers Kelli and Daniel Segars.
 The company offers free and paid at-home exercise videos through their website and YouTube channel.
 In 2017, it was the most-watched fitness channel on YouTube.

 History

 Fitness Blender was founded in 2009 as a YouTube channel by personal trainers and fitness instructors Daniel and Kelli Segars with the goal to create a minimalistic alternative to other online fitness brands.

 Products

 Fitness Blender offers individual workouts and workout plans.
 Workout formats include high intensity interval training (HIIT), bodyweight workouts, strength training routines, and other offerings.
 The company offers free content as well as additional content through a paid membership program called FB Plus.

+Fitness Blender Plus

+Fitness Blender Plus is an expanded version of Fitness Blender's standard free membership.
+It offers users an ad-free interface on its website and videos.
+This service includes features such as the ability to track progress, enter and monitor custom workouts, and access to a larger selection of workouts that are exclusive to FB Plus subscribers.
+Additionally, it provides tools like a workout selection feature, statistics for tracking activities, exclusive content, challenges, and video tags.

+Trainers

+Starting in 2021, Fitness Blender began adding additional trainers to their lineup.